-Kindergarten through middle school students missing more than twenty-five days of school per year, regardless of the reason for absence, will not be promoted to the next grade level.
+Kindergarten through middle school students missing more than twenty-five days of school per year will not be able to make up the deficiency of days unless permission is granted by administration due to externating circumstances.

 High school students who miss more than eighteen sessions of an individual class, regardless of reason, must "make-up" the excess hours with a school-approved tutor in order to receive credit for that class.
 In addition, the grade in that course must be a "C" or above.
-High school students who miss more than twenty-five class sessions (regardless of reason, not including extra-curricular) in an individual class for the school year, will not receive high school credit for the class, even if the final grade is passing.
+High school students who miss more than twenty-five class sessions (regardless of reason, not including extra-curricular) in an individual class for the school year, will not receive high school credit for the class, unless administration approves remediation time with a teacher or approved tutor due to extenuating circumstances.